 - When asked to describe their most important problem, straight teens articulated the usual challenges of grades and college and finances.
 On the other hand LGBT teens’ worries were directly related to their identity as LGBT including non-accepting families and bullying.

-The report is the first in a series of efforts to analyze the landscape for LGBT youth.
+The first in a series of efforts to analyze the landscape for LGBT youth, the report summarizes the major findings from a general analysis of all survey responses.
 Over the next several months, HRC will be engaging in additional analysis that will provide a better understanding of the unique experiences of specific groups of youth, for example transgender youth, those of different races, religious traditions, etc.

-Check out a full copy of the report at: http://www.hrc.org/youth
+A full copy of the report is available at: www.hrc.org/youth.

 ABOUT CHAD GRIFFIN

 Chad Griffin begins as the new president of the Human Rights Campaign.
 Previously the founding partner of strategic communications and campaign firm, Griffin|Schein, Griffin has taken on entrenched, well-financed interests like big tobacco, big oil and the far right, and shaped national policy debates around equal rights, clean energy, universal health care, stem cell research, and early childhood education.
 He has also led groundbreaking ballot initiative campaigns including the largest ballot initiative ever recorded, Proposition 87: California’s Clean Alternative Energy Initiative; the Proposition 10 campaign, which has generated $7 billion for early childhood education; and Proposition 71, which secured $3 billion for stem cell research despite the Bush Administration ban.